mmartial/ComfyUI-Nvidia-Docker/README.md

 **About 10GB of space is needed between the container and the virtual environment additional installation.**
 This does not take into account the models and other additional packages installation that the end user might perform.

-**It is recommended to re-run the container after first installation to enable the change to the ComfyUI Manager `security_leval` (we run it within a container, as such we need to expose the WebUI to 0.0.0.0)**
+**It is required to re-run the container after first installation to enable the change to the ComfyUI Manager `security_leval` (we run it within a container, as such we need to expose the WebUI to 0.0.0.0).
+Without this step, the tool will be unable to update/install content.**

+It is recommended to have a container monitoring tool available to watch the logs and see when installation are completed, or other relevant messages: some updates will take a long time (updating packages, downloading content, ...) and the lack of updates on the WebUI is not a sign of failure.
+[Dozzle](https://github.com/amir20/dozzle) is a good solution to follow the logs from a WebUI.

 - [1.
 Preamble](#1-preamble)
 - [2.
 Running the container](#2-running-the-container)